eKoulier/Deep-Learning-Infectious-Diseases/README.md

 * [Data](https://github.com/eKoulier/Deep-Learning-Infectious-Diseases/tree/master/Central_Folder)
 is where the data of this project is stored.
 We mainly focused on the disease named *Kinkhoest* which is the dutch word for Whooping Cough (medical name: Bordetella Pertussis).
 Another disease studied is Mumps.
+The data is not uploaded here and this file is here to reproduce the structure of the local repositories.

 * [Analysis](https://github.com/eKoulier/Deep-Learning-Infectious-Diseases/tree/master/Analysis)
 is where the python notebooks are stored.